maryamkhalidshah/KNN_Classifier/README.md

 # About

-A brief that explains how the K Nearest Neighbors Classifier works.
+A brief that explains how the K Nearest Neighbors Classifier works & the accompanying code.